Liloy: Liloy Seaport

 The port is situated at barangay Lamao and currently managed under the Philippine Ports of Authority (PPA).

 Liloy Airport

 Liloy Airport is an airport serving the general area of Liloy.
 It is classified as a feeder airport by the Air Transportation Office, and under the jurisdiction of the Civil Aviation Authority of the Philippines.

 It is one of the three domestic airports in the province, located in Barangay Comunal.
 It was first developed in 1950 under the administration of Mayor Aquilino Bomediano Sr. The first OIC of Liloy Airport was Tony Macias, a Filipino-American citizen.

 Between the years 1960 to 1970, three twelve-seater PAL planes served their flights to domestic destinations like Dipolog, Cebu and Davao.
 Its usable runway length is 600 m with a total of 1200 m.

 Current OIC of Liloy Airport is Edwardo Toledo.
-Private and government charter planes and choppers usually land at the airport.
+Private and government charter planes and helicopters usually land at the airport.